 How Retirement Benefits are Funded

 PEERS' funding comes from three sources: member contributions, employer contributions and investment earnings.
 Investment earnings are the primary source of funding for PEERS benefits.
-On average, 61 cents of every dollar paid to PSRS/PEERS retirees
+On average, 62 cents of every dollar paid to PSRS/PEERS retirees

 Missouri law requires the System to maintain a funding level that covers current and anticipated future benefit promises.
 This guarantees availability of funds to pay benefits as prescribed by law.